tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/校验不通过处理方法/版本检查_intl_en.md

 ## PostgreSQL check details
 - Versions earlier than PostgreSQL 10.x (such as 9.x) do not support full + incremental migration.
 If an incremental migration task is configured for the source database, the verification will fail.
-- If the versions are different, there may be some special compatibility issues, and a warning will be displayed during migration.
-Read the compatibility report of each version to check whether your business uses some incompatible features.
+- If the versions are different, some special compatibility issues may arise, and a warning will appear during migration.
+Read the compatibility report for each version to check whether your business is using any incompatible features.

 ## TDSQL for PostgreSQL check details